Climate and Average Weather Year Round in Cartagena Colombia

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.0 months, from January 12 to April 11, with an average daily incident shortwave energy per square meter above 5.7 kWh.
-The brightest day of the year is March 18, with an average of 6.4 kWh.
+The brightest month of the year in Cartagena is March, with an average of 6.3 kWh.

 The darker period of the year lasts for 5.8 months, from May 22 to November 15, with an average daily incident shortwave energy per square meter below 3.8 kWh.
-The darkest day of the year is September 29, with an average of 3.1 kWh.
+The darkest month of the year in Cartagena is September, with an average of 3.2 kWh.

 The topography within 2 miles of Cartagena contains significant variations in elevation, with a maximum elevation change of 515 feet and an average elevation above sea level of 31 feet.
 Within 10 miles contains significant variations in elevation (850 feet).
 Within 50 miles contains very significant variations in elevation (2,769 feet).